shynuu/trunks/README.md

 Trunks simulates a simple DVB-S2/RCS2 satellite system using native linux tools tc and iptables, the following figures depicts the architecture of the software.

+It runs under a single VM or Docker.

 ## Requirements

 **Hardware:** Linux host with two network interfaces UP and configured